calista-ai/crowdsourcing-app/README.md

       ./setup.sh --create

-* You can also combine multiple options.
+* You can also combine multiple options or use none.

 ### Step 4 - Run